codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

 should work just as nicely.

 We know know how to generate a list containing the lines of the log-file, and how to iterate over a list.
-All we need to do is to figure out what to do with each line of the list.
+We need to figure out what to do with each line of the list.
 That's what should be in the body of the function argument to `List.iter`.

-In the below skeleton, we are creating a `Hashtbl`, filling it up and then returning it.
+In the skeleton below, we create a `Hashtbl`, fill it up and then return it.

 ```ocaml
 let generate_frequency_table file_path =